-3D printing: Surface finishing – Workshop guide
+3D Printing: Surface Finishing – Workshop Guide

 Avatar

-Lisa Ernst · 23.11.2025 · Technology · 12 min
+Lisa Ernst · 23.11.2025 · Technique · 12 min

-Why is the effort worth it?
+Why is the effort worthwhile?
 Smooth surfaces increase perceived quality – whether for prototypes at SMEs, presentation models for schools, or props for hobby makers.
 And: Properly prepared paints, clear coats, and coatings last longer.
 The following steps come from our workshop in Switzerland and are based on common best practices from the community.

 The principle: From coarse to fine – in thin layers